 This NEW site is currently being updated.
 If you do not find the information you are looking for, please contact the relevant person under Contact Us.

 Privacy Statement: The Centre for Nursing Studies respects the privacy of individuals.
 Information is collected and shared only as required for the administration of academic programs.
-Please contact Dr. Anne Kearney, Director, if you would like more information: firstname.lastname@example.org
+Please contact Dr. Kathy Watkins, Director, if you would like more information: firstname.lastname@example.org

 The Centre for Nursing Studies is part of Eastern Health